The Interplay of Spectral Efficiency, User Density, and Energy in Grant-based Access Protocols: Introduction

 \item The impact of a finite HARQ buffer size on the throughput of HARQ.
-The size of the buffer available at the receiver to store previously received packets impacts the throughput of retransmission-based schemes.
-The buffer capacity is $m\Cb$, where $\Cb$ is the buffer size normalized with the packet lengths.
+The size of the buffer available at the receiver, denoted by $\Cb$, to store previously received packets impacts the throughput of retransmission-based schemes.
 How does $\Cb$ affect the scaling performances?

-\item NOMA-based signalling and the effect of user signature (random and non-orthogonal) correlations, denoted by the non-orthogonality factor\footnote{The non-orthogonality metric, denoted by $\eta$, can be made sufficiently small for large blocklengths.
-For our model with blocklength $m=\frac{n}{T}$ per transmission, $\eta\approx \frac{1}{\sqrt{m}}$ \cite{polyanskiy2018information}.} $\eta$, on the scaling of the user density $J/n$ (users/rdof) versus $E_b/N_0$ given a number of users, $J$.
-How should we design $\eta$ for the conventional matched filter receiver (MFR) for single-user detection (SUD) for decoding of random signatures?
-How does the scaling behavior of $J/n$ change as function of $T$?
+\item NOMA-based signalling and the effect of non-orthogonal user signature correlations, denoted by the non-orthogonality factor $\eta$, on the scaling of the user density $J/n$ (users/rdof) versus $E_b/N_0$ given a number of users, $J$, and as a function of $T$.
+How should we design\footnote{$\eta$ can be made sufficiently small for large blocklengths.
+For a blocklength $m=\frac{n}{T}$ per transmission, $\eta\approx \frac{1}{\sqrt{m}}$ \cite{polyanskiy2018information}.} $\eta$ for the conventional matched filter receiver (MFR) for single-user detection (SUD) for decoding of random signatures?

 \end{itemize}

 We next review the connections to the state-of-the-art and summarize the bottlenecks.